-Preparation for Installation.
+Installation.

 Place all the fabricated pieces of the surface in their final position on the cabinets without adhesive.

 Check that all the pieces are the correct size, shape and direction in relation to the cabinets and the walls.

 Perform a final visual inspection to ensure that the surface is to your satisfaction.
-Any major variations may need to be re-cut.